rootstrap/tech-guides/python/README.md

 import sys
 ```

-##String Quotes
+## String Quotes

 In Python, single-quoted strings and double-quoted strings are the same.
 This PEP does not make a recommendation for this.
 Pick a rule and stick to it.
 When a string contains single or double quote characters, however, use the other one to avoid backslashes in the string.
 It improves readability.

 For triple-quoted strings, always use double quote characters to be consistent with the docstring convention in [PEP 257](https://www.python.org/dev/peps/pep-0257).

 Here at Rootstrap we prefer to use single-quoted strings over double quotes.
+For docstrings we use double quotes since the chance of writing a ' is higher in the documentation string of a class or a method

 ## Whitespace in Expressions and Statements